aaronEberhart/fOWL/README.md

 -------------------------
 ontology.functions/makeOWLFile
 ([ontology filename & fileType])
-  Writes an owl file of the ontology in functional syntax with the supplied file name.
+  Writes an owl file of the ontology with the supplied file name.
   Optional argument allows choice of file type.
 No option defaults to functional syntax.
   (Currently only functional syntax defined)